Valencia Catholic University Saint Vincent Martyr: Santa Úrsula

-It is located in the former convent of St. Ursula, founded by the Archbishop of Valencia San Juan dde Rebeira in 1605, is declared cultural interest of Torres de Quart.
+It is located in the former convent of St. Ursula, founded by the Archbishop of Valencia San Juan dde Rebeira in 1605, which was declared a cultural interest of Torres de Quart.
 The monastery has been renovated and expanded.
 It has a floor area of 5000 sq m and is equipped with modern technology to facilitate the proper use of academic and university activities.
 In this place are library, laboratories, photography room, MAC room, auditorium, teacher's offices and cafeteria, as well a garden patio.
-Here is taught: